Creatinq/WebsiteForAlta/README.md

-# WebsiteForAlta
+# Atla's Website UwU
-A Website for alta, this is not made by me nor do I take credit.
+A Website for atla, this is not made by me nor do I take credit.